29Apr

 23Sep

-The ±27,750 Square Foot Industrial Building is on the Market For Lease & For Sale.
+The ±27,750 Square Foot Industrial Building at 16400 Garfield Ave in Paramount, CA is on the Market For Lease & For Sale.

 AVAILABLE: ±27,750 SF Bldg on ±77,145 SF Lot